Grants and Fair Jobs Code - what is required by agencies

 Compliance and reporting

-Attest annually that the Agency is compliant with the Code.
+Attest annually that the agency is compliant with the code.

 Provide information to the Fair Jobs Code Unit for reporting and education purposes.

-See the following sections of the Guidelines for more information:
+See the following sections of the guidelines for more information:

-A Fair Jobs Code Certificate verifies that the certificate holder complies with laws on:
+A Fair Jobs Code certificate verifies that the certificate holder complies with laws on:

 • industrial relations obligations